NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 recommend this step, since it may catch inaccurate cameras which will cause problems later.

-Another important check is to map-project these images using the cameras and overlay them in ``stereo_gui`` on top of the reference DEM.
+Another important check is to mapproject these images using the cameras and overlay them in ``stereo_gui`` on top of the reference DEM.
 Here is an example for the first image::